trackmania-rl/tmrl/readme/tuto_library.md

         """
         Outputs a decompressed RL transition.

-        This transition is same as the one initially output by the Gym environment.
+        This transition is the same as the one initially output by the Gym environment.
         Do NOT apply observation preprocessing here, it will be applied automatically in the superclass.

         Args:
-            item: int: indice of the transition that the Trainer wants to sample
+            item: int: indices of the transition that the Trainer wants to sample
         Returns:
             full transition: (last_obs, new_act, rew, new_obs, done, info)
         """